 - Yenkin Majestic Paint Diamond Hard Acrylic Enamel

 Valspar makes a solid line of paint products and we consider their premium collection the best exterior house paint for value.
-It is very easy to use and to apply as well as to clean up.
-Because it is water based, it cleans up with just water and soap.
-This is a latex enamel based paint, which can be a confusing term in this industry.
+It is very easy to use and apply as well as to clean up.
+Because it is water-based, it cleans up with just water and soap.
+This is a latex enamel-based paint, which can be a confusing term in this industry.

-The enamel part of this paint gives the surface a tough scratch resistant finish.
+The enamel part of this paint gives the surface a tough scratch-resistant finish.
 This is great for the outside as your paint will be exposed to the elements and you need the extra durability.
 The Valspar is a pretty versatile paint and can work on both wood and metals.
-The 65000 series is primarily made of acrylic resin and has better quality resins than the average paint.
-It has 35% volume solids which is great and less than 50 g/L VOCs.
-It binds extremely well to the surface.
-Also it covers up to 400 sq feet per gallon depending on the porosity of the surface, which is great coverage and good bang for the buck.
-It comes in 12 different colors and finishes nice and shiny.

 Diamond Brite Paint is the best exterior house paint if you are looking for a premium quality latex enamel.
 We consider this paint the main competitor of the Valspar 65000 Premium series.
 Overall, we think it is pretty much neck in neck in terms of quality, so really the difference is in color selection.

 The Diamond Brite is scrubbable, which means it is easy to clean stains off of the surface.
-It is also very durability, about as durable as the top oil based paints, which also makes this paint suitable for outside use.
+It is also very durable, about as durable as the top oil-based paints, which also makes this paint suitable for outside use.
 It will withstand inclement weather and handle UV rays without peeling or breaking down easily.

-What makes this a premium paint?
+What makes this premium paint?
 It has excellent surface coverage, which means you can apply less of this paint and achieve more protection and shine.
-Diamond Brite is resistant to stains and scratching, moreso than your average house paint.
-It has a long of color choices and has a high gloss finish.
+Diamond Brite is resistant to stains and scratching, more so than your average house paint.
+It has a pallet of color choices and a high gloss finish.

 Finally, it has more durability than your average house paint because it has a better resin package.
 It has more solids, more film protecting the surface, better activators and chemical bonders, and better adhesion to the surface.
-This paint applies easy and has good flow when applying.
+This paint applies easily and has good flow when applied.
 It also cleans with ease and offers great mildew protection.
-All in all, this is a great exterior house paint for all types of material with a nice selection of colors.
+All in all, this is a great exterior house paint for all types of materials with a nice selection of colors.

 The Yenkin Majestic Paint is a great choice for those looking for a general exterior or interior house paint that is durable.
-It is a water based formula that offers a very resilient and durable finish.
+It is a water-based formula that offers a very resilient and durable finish.
 This ensures that your paint will last for years without significant chipping or fading.
-In most situations, this water based paint actually outperforms oil based paints.
-It is also more convenient to use and apply as well as being safer.
+In most situations, this water-based paint actually outperforms oil-based paints.
+It is also more convenient to use and apply as well as safer.

 The Yenkin Majestic Paint is one of the best enamel paints out there.
-It is self leveling so you won’t even be able to tell if you sprayed or rolled it.
-This is of course assuming that you spray or brush the product on the correct way.
-And it cures quite quickly and is a fast drying formula.
+It is self-leveling so you won’t even be able to tell if you sprayed or rolled it.
+This is of course assuming that you spray or brush the product in the correct way.
+And it cures quite quickly and is a fast-drying formula.
 You have to only wait a few hours to the touch and a day or two for a full cure.